codingkapoor/consul-scala-macro-annotations/README.md

 # scala-macro-annotations-consul-service-registration
-Use Scala Macro Annotations to register microservices to Consul and rid a lot of boilerplate code.
+Microservices can use @EnableServiceDiscovery macro-annotation to register themselves to Consul out of the box.